 Regular price £795 + VAT

-5% discount for 2 and 10% for 3 people.
+10% discount for 3 people.
 There is no VAT charge if you are based outside of the EU.

 This topic can be arranged on in-house basis.
 If you have a group of 4 or more we can customise it and deliver in any location worldwide.
 Contact us to discuss your requirements